kyrylo/kyrylo.org/index.md

   <ul>
     <li>
-      <a href="https://telebugs.com">Telebugs</a>: refreshingly simple error tracking.
+      <a href="https://telebugs.com">Telebugs</a>: Refreshingly simple error tracking.
 Catch production errors automatically and instantly
       report them to Telegram.
     </li>
     <li>
-      <a href="https://flagmatch.com">Flag Match</a>: a fun and educational game to learn flags of countries and their capitals.
+      <a href="https://flagmatch.com">Flag Match</a>: A fun and educational game to learn flags of countries and their capitals.
     </li>
     <li>
-      <a href="https://coffeeworldrush.com">Coffee World Rush</a>: track your coffee consumption and help bring your country to the top of the leaderboard.
+      <a href="https://coffeeworldrush.com">Coffee World Rush</a>: Track your coffee consumption and help bring your country to the top of the leaderboard.
     </li>
   </ul>
 </section>